EwenG/badigeon/API.md

   - classpath: The classpath argument used when executing the command.
 Default a classpath containing the root folder and the lib directory.
   - jvm-opts: A vector of jvm arguments used when executing the command.
 Default to the empty vector.
   - args: A vector of arguments provided to the program.
 Default to the empty vector.

+## `badigeon.uberjar/bundle`

+Arglists: `([out-path] [out-path {:keys [deps-map excluded-libs allow-unstable-deps? warn-on-resource-conflicts?]}])`

+Creates a directory that contains all the resources from all the dependencies resolved from "deps-map".
+Resource conflicts (multiple resources with the same path) are not copied to the output directory.
+Use the "badigeon.uberjar/find-resource-conflicts" function to list resource conflicts.
+By default, an exception is thrown when the project dependends on a local dependency or a SNAPSHOT version of a dependency.
+  - out-path: The path of the output directory.
+  - deps-map: A map with the same format than a deps.edn map.
+The dependencies of the project are resolved from this map in order to be copied to the output directory.
+Default to the deps.edn map of the project (without merging the system-level and user-level deps.edn maps), with the addition of the maven central and clojars repositories.
+  - excluded-libs: A set of lib symbols to be excluded from the produced directory.
+Only the lib is excluded and not its dependencies.
+  - allow-unstable-deps: A boolean.
+When set to true, the project can depend on local dependencies or a SNAPSHOT version of a dependency.
+Default to false.
+  - warn-on-resource-conflicts?.
+A boolean.
+When set to true and resource conflicts are found, then a warning is printed to \*err\*.

+## `badigeon.uberjar/find-resource-conflicts`

+Arglists: `([] [{:keys [deps-map]}])`

+Return the paths of all the resource conflicts (multiple resources with the same path) found on the classpath.
+  - deps-map: A map with the same format than a deps.edn map.
+The dependencies resolved from this map are searched for conflicts.
+Default to the deps.edn map of the project (without merging the system-level and user-level deps.edn maps), with the addition of the maven central and clojars repository.

 ## `badigeon.jlink/jlink`